 “All I can say is, last year Mr. Richardson was like, ‘Give me the calendar of what events are going on and I will go with you,’” Hamilton said.
 “He’s very active and hands on in a way that I think also reassures parents.”

-“That’s really what is was: telling our story.” – Terry Richardson
+“That’s really what is was: telling our story.” – Kerry Richardson

 Enrollment numbers rose after Richardson’s first year, and he continued to hire more staff to support students, including social/emotional support staff members for each grade level.
 Richardson said he wanted to bury the “Brookland Zoo” narrative that had plagued the school’s first early years.